 The Best Legal Podcasts (2022)

-In the recent years, podcasts have become really popular and legal podcasts are used by law students and lawyers to gain the information through a platform which is unique and gives a new way to discover and learn about the issues within the legal profession.
+In recent years, podcasts have become really popular and legal podcasts are used by law students and lawyers to gain information through a platform that is unique and gives a new way to discover and learn about the issues within the legal profession.
 Such podcasts are also helpful in raising their commercial awareness.

-Podcasts allow its users to listen to them by utilizing their spare time or less time during their busy schedules or while on a walk, run, commute or whenever engaged in house works.
-These are a great source to gather information about a subject and listen from those who have experience and knowledge in the field.
+It allows their users to listen to them by utilizing their spare time or less time during their busy schedules or while on a walk, runs, commute, or whenever engaged in the house works.
+These are great sources to gather information about a subject and listen to those who have experience and knowledge in the field.

-So without further ado – here are our favourite legal podcasts in each category:
+So without further ado – here are our favorite legal podcasts in each category.

 Best Legal podcasts for Aspiring Lawyers & Professional Development

 This podcast was produced by the trainee Solicitor (Harry Clark) at Baker McKenzie.
 The host focuses and helps in broadening your legal horizon.
 It embarks on a variety of interviews of partners, trainees, entrepreneurs by providing a deep-dive analysis, discussions focusing on legal developments.
 It also touches on topics like leadership, well-being, public speaking, requirements of firms from junior lawyers, the life of a trainee, etc.

 This weekly podcast is hosted by Marcus Cleaver, a former university lecturer in law.
 Firstly, its duration is not too long (up to 10 mins) and it focuses on legal decisions and news.
 Secondly, it deals with recent cases and reviews from the courts also it is amazing for aspiring lawyers who have completed their studies and are willing to learn more.